HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 This generates the genomic region files that are used as input for downstream probe design pipelines.

-After generating the required genomic input files, choose the configuration file for your pipeline, e.g.: `data/configs/oligo_seq_probe_designer.yaml`.
+**Running a pipeline through CLI:** After generating the required genomic input files, choose the configuration file for your pipeline, e.g.: `oligo_seq_probe_designer.yaml`.
 Adjust the input paths and design parameters, then run:

 ```bash
 oligo_seq_probe_designer --config data/configs/oligo_seq_probe_designer.yaml